rithujaa/spotify-etl-pipeline/README.md

    When new data is uploaded to S3, an S3 event triggers another Lambda function.
 This function cleans and reshapes the data into three structured CSV files: `songs`, `albums`, and `artists`.
 These files are then stored in a processed folder in S3.

 3. **Load**
    Snowpipe continuously monitors the processed folder in S3.
-When new CSV files are detected, it automatically loads them into corresponding tables in Snowflake — with relationships preserved via primary and foreign keys.
+When new CSV files are detected, it automatically loads them into corresponding SQL tables in Snowflake, with relationships preserved using primary and foreign keys.

 ---